Hello! Do you need help with researching your family history in England or Scotland?

 About Emma Cox

-I have traced my own family history back to royalty in the 12th century and to sugar plantations in the Caribbean, Huguenots in France, cloth makers and ironmongers in Somerset, farmers and furniture makers in Scotland, and to bishops, barristers, members of parliament and judges across England.
+I have traced my own family history back to royalty in the 12th century and to Huguenots in France, cloth makers and ironmongers in Somerset, farmers and furniture makers in Scotland, and to bishops, barristers, members of parliament and judges across England and the Isle of Man.

 I have discovered and met new “cousins” and lots of living relatives across the world.